You are currently viewing What Is Psychology Behind Mario Judah ‘Die Very Rough’ Lyrics Meaning?

 [Verse]

-In the verse of the song, the singer gives us an idea of taking down on his competitors, just like the lion does.
+In the verse of the song, the singer gives us an idea of taking down his competitors, just like the lion does.
 Lions are considered to be extremely calm and fiercely competitive.
 The singer loves to frame his mind to be competitive just like a lion.
 In the lyrics, he implies that the family members of his competitors are sad since he outnumbered his competition.

 Conclusion: Die Very Rough Meaning